nupurkmr9/vision-aided-gan/README.md

 ### To add you own pretrained Model

 create the class file to extract pretrained features as `vision_module/<custom_model>.py`.
 Add the class path in the `class_name_dict` in `vision_module.cvmodel.CVBackbone` class.
 Update the architecture of trainable classifier head over pretrained features in `vision_module.cv_discriminator`.
-Reinstall library via `pip install .`
+Reinstall library manually via `pip install .`

 ## References